wilsonmar/wilsonmar.github.io/_posts/2019-06-04-flood-the-internet.md

 The <strong>instrumentation script</strong> from GitHub installs an <strong>agent</strong> to run alongside the app.
 Because the sample app under test was written in the Ruby language, the agent is installed as an rpm file (`newrelic.rpm`) specified in the <strong>Gemfile</strong> referenced during installation.

-The agent sends notifications about <strong>events</strong> to a process installed using a <strong>Docker image in Docker Hub from New Relic</strong>.
+Once installed, the agent sends notifications about <strong>events</strong> to a process installed using a <strong>Docker image in Docker Hub from New Relic</strong>.
 The <strong>monitoring process</strong> transfers events collected by agents to a metrics <strong>dashboard</strong> at <a target="_blank" href="https://www.newrrelic.com/">newrelic.com</a>.

 To validate communications, a <strong>license key</strong> obtained manually from the new relic website is installed when the agent is installed.

 The license key, plus <strong>IP address and port number</strong>  of the metrics collector are provided to Flood so that it can add its metrics to NewRelic's <strong>metrics dashboard</strong> over time.
-These metrics include the number of users, transaction response times, the rate of transactions per second processed, and the transaction pass/fail and error rates.
+These metrics include the number of users, transaction response times, the rate of transactions per second processed, network bandwidth throughput, and transaction pass/fail error rates. <<<

 <!-- We don't create an <strong>instrumented Docker image</strong> that has the agent already installed because the license differs for each installation.
 -->